 "Wouldn't you like to become a church member?"

 "Pastor, don't lead me into temptation!
 How can I become a church member if it means disobeying Christ?
 Christ forbade divorce, but not polygamy.
 The church forbids polygamy but demands divorce.
 How can I become a church member if I want to be a Christian?
 For me there is only one way: Be a Christian without the church."

 "Have you ever talked to your pastor about that?"

 "He does not dare to talk to me, because he knows as well as I do that some of his elders have a second wife secretly.
 The only difference between them and me is that I am honest and they are hypocrites."

 "Did a missionary ever talk to you?"

 "Yes, once.
-I told him that with the high divorce rate in Europe, they have only a successive form of polygamy while we have a simultaneous polygamy.
+I told him that with the high divorce rate in Europe, they have a successive form of polygamy while we have simultaneous polygamy.
 That did it.
 He never came back."

 I was speechless.
 Omodo accompanied me back to the village.
 He evidently enjoyed being seen with a pastor.